publiccodenet/SpaceCraft/Notes/README-GITHUB.md

 ### Workflow Integration

-The integration between Unity and SvelteKit is handled through the `CraftSpace.svelte` component, which loads the Unity WebGL build at runtime.
+The integration between Unity and SvelteKit is handled through the `SpaceCraft.svelte` component, which loads the Unity WebGL build at runtime.

 ## Internet Archive Integration